The whale industry origins of Grytviken, South Georgia

 Rampant whale hunting signals Grytviken's decline

 The following 60 years of unsustainable hunting practices eventually took its toll on South Georgia’s marine mammal populations.
 By the mid 1960s, whales and seals had drastically declined to the point of complete disappearance.

 Soon the whalers at Grytviken found themselves with nothing left to fish and needed to close the station for good.

 Rather than remove the massive amount of equipment with which they had enriched themselves, however, the Norwegian hunters left it where it stood - not the friendliest choice for the environment, but one that allows for you to still see Grytviken today.

 Grytviken's legacy as an Antarctic industrial time capsule

 Today Grytviken remains preserved in near pristine condition and offers tourists an opportunity to visit the early days of Antarctic industrial hunting.

-Today, Grytviken remains preserved in near pristine condition and offers tourists an opportunity to step back into the early days of Antarctic exploration and establishment.
-There is very little about this deserted station that has changed since it was officially closed, except the addition of the South Georgia Museum, which comprehensively exhibits the history and significance of South Georgia Island during the turn of the century.
+There is very little about this deserted station that has changed since it was officially closed, except the addition of the South Georgia Museum, whose exhibits feature the history and significance of South Georgia Island during the turn of the century.